Abdul-Rahman Al-Sudais: Remarks on Jews

-In his sermon of April 19, 2002, broadcast on Saudi 1, al-Sudais referred to the story in which the Jews turned into "monkeys and pigs".
+In his sermon of April 19, 2002, broadcast on Saudi 1, al-Sudais referred to the story in the Quran 2:65 which the Jews turned into "monkeys and pigs".

 Read the history and you will know that yesterday's Jews were bad predecessors and today's Jews are worse successors.
 They are killers of prophets and the scum of the earth.
 God hurled his curses and indignation on them and made them monkeys and pigs and worshippers [sic] of tyrants.
 These are the Jews, a continuous lineage of meanness, cunning, obstinacy, tyranny, evil, and corruption....May God's curses follow them until the Day of Judgement....Thus, they deserve the curse of God, His angels, and all people.
 In 2007, Sudais prayed to God to "terminate" the Jews and has claimed that the Israelis aspired to tear down the al-Aqsa mosque and build their temple upon its ruins.

 In 2020, Sudais changed his tone.
 In a sermon on Saudi state television, Sudais called for avoiding "passionate emotions and fiery enthusiasm" towards Jews, arguing the best way to persuade them towards Islam was to "treat them well".
 He pointed out that the prophet Muhammad was good to his Jewish neighbor.
 The sermon came just a few weeks after the UAE normalized relations with Israel.